|

 for a torch where the head could be bent as needed for access to difficult

-to reach areas such as pipe welding (figure right.) [ I worked with
+to reach areas such as pipe welding (figure lower right.)

 Frank Pilia and Pete Scheller